 You get the idea: we've gone through a decade of authorities attacking one of the UK's most vibrant industries, bit by bit.
 And to compound the problem, clubs aren't being replaced with newer and better venues with Funktion-One sound systems or Balearic-style terraces; instead, they're being targeted by some of the biggest corporations and councils in the country to make way for other types of businesses or housing developments.
 If this continues to happen, the UK's underground music culture will be under even more serious threat than it currently is.

-One particular victim of this war on nightlife are clubs housed in railway arches, which have turned into piñatas for developers, councils and Network Rail in recent years, ready to be blown apart and replaced by housing or rail tracks.
-The Arches, Cable, Crucifix Lane, The Cockpit, Area and SE1 are just a handful of nightclubs based in railway arches that have been forced to shut up shop.
+One particular victim of this war on nightlife are clubs housed in railway arches, which have turned into piñatas for developers, councils, and Network Rail in recent years, ready to be blown apart and replaced by housing or rail tracks.
+The Arches, Cable, Crucifix Lane, The Cockpit, Area, and SE1 are just a handful of nightclubs based in railway arches that have been forced to close up shop.

-Euan Johnston's story is one example of the way in which city councils and Britain's most recognised rail service have been working together on a mass extermination of our best nightclubs.
+Euan Johnston's story is one example of the way in which city councils and Britain's most recognized rail service have been working together on a mass extermination of our best nightclubs.
 A decade ago, Euan effectively ran London Bridge's clubbing scene.
-His first venture in the area was the club SE1, followed by Crucifix Lane and – shortly after – Cable, which all were forcibly shut down due to issues with Network Rail.
+His first venture in the area was the club SE1, followed by Crucifix Lane and—shortly after—Cable, which all were forcibly shut down due to issues with Network Rail.
 Euan has since gone on to open The Steelyard in the City of London but continues his legal battles with Network Rail after the way they handled the repossession of his nightclub premises.

 A Network Rail spokesperson told me: "Our tenants [Cable] were formally told in April 2011 of the need for us to take back possession so we could start on this essential work on this essential project.
 The tenancy came to an end just over two years later in May 2013."
 I asked Network Rail if they have ever put any pressure on clubs to close, perhaps in order to clean up the area around the arches because of some of the "negative conceptions" attached to nightclubs.
 The same spokesperson answered, "No, absolutely not.
 We value all our tenants and have actively supported many nightclubs and night-time venues over the years to become thriving businesses."